jackdewinter/pyscan/README.md

 ## Sample Output

-These samples were captured against the Project Summarizer project itself and have not been modified.
+These samples were captured against the Project Summarizer project itself and have not been changed.

 ### Full Output